CumulusNetworks/docs/content/cumulus-linux-59/Layer-2/Link-Layer-Discovery-Protocol.md

 DCBX Application priority TLVs allow automated configuration of hosts and devices connected to the switch.
 You can configure the switch to transmit DCBX application priority TLVs in LLDP packets.

-Cumulus Linux supports sending application priority TLVs for:
+Cumulus Linux supports application priority TLVs for:
 - <span class="a-tooltip">[iSCSI](## "Internet Small Computer System Interface")</span> using TCP port 3260.
 - <span class="a-tooltip">[NVMe](## "Non-Volatile Memory Express")</span> using TCP port 4420 and 8009.
 - Applications using a specific TCP port or UDP port.